krateng/maloja/README.md

 ### Manual

 If you can't automatically scrobble your music, you can always do it manually on the `/manual` page of your Maloja server.

+## How to extend

+If you'd like to implement anything on top of Maloja, visit `/api_explorer`.